Azure/iotedge/edgelet/doc/devguide.md

-# IoT Edge Security Daemon - Dev Guide
+# IoT Edge Security Daemon -Dev Guide

 There are two options for building the IoT Edge Security Daemon.